Irreligion in Sweden: Demographics

 Sweden is considered one of the world's most secular nations, with a high proportion of irreligious people.
 Phil Zuckerman, an associate professor of Sociology at Pitzer College, writes that several academic sources have in recent years placed atheism rates in Sweden between 46% and 85%, with one source reporting that only 17% of respondents self-identified as "atheist".
 Gallup Poll found in 2016 that 18% of Swedes self-report as atheist and 55% as non-religious.

 Sweden's official website says that just three out of 10 Swedes state that they have confidence in the church.
 According to the site, only one in ten Swedes thinks religion is important in daily life or has trust in a religious leader.
 The Church of Sweden states that under 5 out of 10 children are christened in the church, around 1 out of 3 weddings take place in church, and around three out of four Swedes have Christian burials.

 Of the 70% of the population who are members of the Church of Sweden, about 6% "are active churchgoers attending services at least once a month".
-Many of the Swedes that attend church do it due to traditional or cultural reasons, but are otherwise not practicing Christians.
-One poll found that "only 15% of members of the Church of Sweden say they believe in Jesus, and an equal number claim to be atheists".
+Many of the Swedes that attend church do it due to traditional or cultural reasons, but are otherwise not practicing Christians: according to a 2010 membership survey, 15 percent of Church of Sweden members say they are atheists, while a quarter identify themselves as agnostic.
+The younger the members, the more likely they are to be atheists or agnostics.
+Also, the same poll found that 90 percent of church members have a weak relationship with the Swedish Church and that only 15% of them believe in Jesus.